The Nickel command-line interface

 The "record spine"

 nickel doc works only on records: if your file evaluates to a record at the top level, it will document its fields.
 If those fields evaluate to records, it will document the fields of those records, and so on recursively.
-The recursion will stop when nickel finds anything that isn't a field.
-For example, the following nickel file contains a function at the top level.
+The recursion will stop when Nickel finds anything that isn't a field.
+For example, the following Nickel file contains a function at the top level.
 Even though that function returns a record, nickel doc will not evaluate the function and will not document the record that it returns.

 fun x => { foo | doc "This won't appear in the output of `nickel doc`" }